Talking Points

 Thackray Museum of Medicine

-Thackray Museum of Medicine is an award-winning attraction that’s perfect for visitors curious about how healthcare has evolved over the centuries.
-From immersive Victorian street scenes and interactive exhibits to thought-provoking displays, the museum covers everything from surgery and diseases to public health and innovation.
+The award-winning attraction is perfect for visitors curious about how healthcare has evolved over the centuries.
+From immersive Victorian street recreations you can explore and interactive exhibits to thought-provoking displays and medical instruments from through the decades, the museum covers everything from surgery and diseases to public health and innovation.

-While the museum is closed on Tuesdays, it is open for visitors every other day of the week from 10am to 4pm, with last admission at 3:15pm.
+While the museum is closed on Tuesdays, it is open for visitors every other day of the week from 10am to 4 pm, with last admission at 3:15 pm.

 Leeds Art Gallery

-Right in the heart of the city, Leeds Art Gallery is a must-visit for lovers of visual creativity.
+Situated right in the heart of the city, Leeds Art Gallery is a must-visit for lovers of visual creativity.
 A standout Leeds museum, it houses an impressive collection of art in a variety of formats and styles.

 Admire work by renowned artists showcased in the gallery’s rotating exhibitions.
 From steel sculptures and pencil linework to textiles and print, this Leeds museum is a vibrant hub of diverse displays.
 With ever-changing collections, there’s always something new to discover.

 You can find the museum on The Headrow close to many of the city’s most popular bars, restaurants, and shops, with popular bus routes running right in front of the building.
-The gallery is open to the public Tuesday-Saturday from 10am to 5pm and on Sunday’s between 11am and 3pm.
+The gallery is open to the public Tuesday-Saturday from 10 am to 5 pm and on Sundays between 11 am and 3 pm.

 Armley Mills Industrial Museum